bobadesakshi21/GraphQL-BE/README.md

 ### Description
 ----
-This is a REST API developed using Node.js that implememts the user authentication.
+This is a REST API developed using Node.js that implememts the basic feed post functionalities.
 Following are the functionalities available:

-* SignUp
-* Login
-* JWT Auth
+* SignUp / Login / JWT Auth
-* Logout from current/other/all devices
+* Create/ Read / Update/ Delete Posts

 ### Requirements